OmarThinks/React-native-Build-Error/README.md

 I tried everything I could find.
 https://stackoverflow.com/questions/59695135/react-native-android-build-process-command-npx-cmd-finished-with-non-zero
 https://github.com/facebook/react-native/issues/28510
 None of these soltions worked.
+I have also tried several React native versions, and tried changing Gradle versions, and JDK versions.
+None of these worked.

 # How I Generated these projects: